 Updated recipe in 2022 with clearer instructions and more options

 I love meringue.
 I got to love meringue at a very late stage.
 Maybe because I feel meringue doesn’t play a very important role in the baking industry.
-But even though it was late love, this meringue topped off with berries and whipped cream is a fairy dream.
-Easy to prepare (can be prepared easily in advance), wonderful to look at and once you take the first bite, you will be in heaven, melts in your mouth and has a nice tangy aftertaste due to the berries.
+But even though it was late love, merengón from Colombia is the best.
+It consists of three layers, meringue, whipped cream and a layer of fruit sauce.
+Easy to prepare, wonderful to look at and once you take the first bite, you will be in heaven, melts in your mouth and has a nice tangy aftertaste due to the fruits.
 Really a fairy dream!

 It’s summer!
 Officially!
 So I need something fast, something refreshing and also something healthy.
 That’s why I invented this frozen strawberry cake, which can be done in less than 15 minutes.
 It is pleasing to the eye and everybody will love it, I promise.
 It may be one of your new go-to recipes.
 I at least have it stored as a new favorite.
 I honestly was surprised.
 I usually don’t invent cakes.
 I like to change recipes to me liking, I like to alter them.
 But start one from scratch?
 I don’t know what happened, but for some reason I just felt like throwing some strawberries together and hope for the best.
 I usually don’t mind following a recipe, but this time it was just an impluse reaction, why not mix strawberries with some crunchy almonds?
 I took quite a risk there, because this cake was a birthday cake for a friend of mine.
 And since he likes strawberries and since it is summer, I came up with this beauty.